 Rental boots will also limit a skier’s enjoyment.

-What the ski rental industry won’t tell you about is the hidden dangers that lie in renting ski boots.
+What the ski rental industry won’t tell you about, is the hidden dangers that lie in renting ski boots.
 Although largely overlooked, ski boots are a personal product that should, in a perfect world, be shaped, as closely as possible, to the feet of the skier.

-This rule needs to be broken when one is either at an advanced level in the sport or in the racing discipline, as both require a boot that will optimise the power transfer between legs and skis and thus more money has to be spent.
+This rule needs to be broken when one is either at an advanced level in the sport or in the racing discipline, as both require a boot that will optimize the power transfer between legs and skis and thus more money has to be spent.

 However, for the normal holiday, or vacation, skier these factors are far beyond their skill-set and there is no need to worry about such things just yet.
 The principle however still applies; ski boots are and will always be a uniquely personal product.

 Whether you are toughing it out on the beginner trails or carving hip on the ground angles on an unmarked double-black diamond, ski boots will mould to the shape of the feet of the skier.

 This is because there are vast amounts of pressure traveling through the boot while on the slopes.
 The liners, the inside soft section of the boot that protects the feet from the hard plastic of the outer section (shell), are compressed into a skier’s foot.
 Inevitably, like a thoroughly used cushion or sofa, the shape of the object that is being pushed into the material, will be moulded into the shape of the object itself.
 This means that, in time, a liner will mould itself to its skier’s foot.